rjsf-team/react-jsonschema-form/docs/contributing.md

 Docs are automatically released using [Read The Docs](https://readthedocs.org/) based on the latest commits from the `master` branch.

+You can also publish the latest release of the docs by running the [Release Latest Documentation](https://github.com/rjsf-team/react-jsonschema-form/actions/workflows/release.yml) workflow.

 ### Releasing the playground

 The playground automatically gets deployed from GitHub Pages.